 With succulent chicken thighs cooked crisp and coated in a miraculously perfect copycat sauce, Panda Express orange chicken is a must-try!
 It is the most famous item on the menu, and I’m sure you can see why.
 This dish will make you dance in your chair as you devour it since it is so amazing!

 If you’re hungry for Chinese food that’s both economical and easy to prepare, this is the meal for you.
 From start to end, it’s crunchy, savory, and ready in under 30 minutes.

 If you like this recipe, be sure to check this Panda Express Beijing Beef Recipe!

 Recipe for Panda Express Orange Chicken (Copycat)

-Another advantage of creating it at home is that you can completely control the ingredients and change them as needed.
+Another advantage of creating it at home is that you can completely control and change the ingredients as needed.
 For example, suppose you have a more prominent family or are having a party.
 In that case, you may double or quadruple the recipe.

-There may be a considerable amount of ingredients involved and many plates to clean, but this really does go together easily.
-Once you have a platter of delicious chicken ready to eat, you’ll forget about the mountain of pans you left behind!
+There may be many ingredients involved and many plates to clean, but this really does go together easily.
+Once you have a platter of delicious chicken, you’ll forget about the mountain of pans you left behind!

 How to Prepare Panda Express Orange Chicken: